 I'm originally from Maynooth, Ireland and after living in Belfast for over a decade, I took a wee jaunt across a few bodies of land and water and am now based in wonderful Wellington in New Zealand.

-From there, Mark worked with Housing Rights Service and The Centre for Cross Border Studies (CCBS) as an Editor, Senior Information Officer respectively and played an important role in pushing online content forward at key growth stages for both organisations.
+I started my career at a web agency handling clients from across Northern Ireland and beyond, developing online platforms for businesses of various sizes.
+I then worked with Housing Rights Service and The Centre for Cross Border Studies (CCBS) as an Editor, Senior Information Officer respectively and played an important role in pushing online content forward at key growth stages for both organisations.

-Mark launched Border People while at CCBS - working with government departments North and South developing out the first online cross border information channel on the island of Ireland.
+I launched Border People while at CCBS - working with government departments North and South developing out the first online cross border information channel on the island of Ireland.

-Mark spent five years with Danske Bank working with teams in Belfast and Dublin providing engaging online content in an era of change across the financial services sector, with services increasingly being provided via digital channels.
+I spent five years with Danske Bank working with teams in Belfast and Dublin providing engaging online content in an era of change across the financial services sector, with services increasingly being provided via digital channels.